( every single day )

 I've probably read 100+ books on performance, self-improvement, relationships, writing, public speaking and leadership.

-Every single one has some form of the same advice: focus on what's most important and consistently work hard at it.
+Every single one has some form of the same advice:

 It's not rocket science.